-Also known as "Catnep" and "Catmint," 'Catnip' is a relative of mints and nettles.
-It is native to England and has
+Also known as "Catnep" and "Catmint," 'Catnip' is a relative of mints and nettles and not just for cats!
+A native to England, it has

 been cultivated in North America for centuries.
 Catnip is a bushy